netdata/netdata/docs/netdata-agent/sizing-netdata-agents/README.md

 2. **4 bytes per sample uncompressed**

-   To achieve optimal memory and disk footprint, Netdata uses a custom 32-bit floating point number we have developed.
+   To achieve optimal memory and disk footprint, Netdata uses a custom 32-bit floating point number.
 This floating point number is used to store the samples collected, together with their anomaly bit.
 The database of Netdata is fixed-step, so it has predefined slots for every sample, allowing Netdata to store timestamps once every several hundreds samples, minimizing both its memory requirements and the disk footprint.

+   The final disk footprint of Netdata varies due to compression efficiency.
+It is usually about 0.6 bytes per sample for the high-resolution tier (per-second), 6 bytes per sample for the mid-resolution tier (per-minute) and 18 bytes per sample for the low-resolution tier (per-hour).

 3. **Query priorities**